JamesClonk/kubeone-dcs-kubernetes/README.md

 ### DCS+
 ![DCS+ Dashboard](https://raw.githubusercontent.com/JamesClonk/kubeone-dcs-kubernetes/data/dcs_dashboard.png)

-By default (unless configured otherwise in your `terraform.tfvars` or `kubeone.yaml`) once the deployment is done you should see something similar to the picture above in your DCS+ UI.
+By default (unless configured otherwise in your `config.yaml`) once the deployment is done you should see something similar to the picture above in your DCS+ UI.
 There will be 1 bastion host (a jumphost VM for SSH access to the other VMs), 3 control plane VMs for the Kubernetes server nodes, and several dynamically created worker VMs that are responsible for running your Kubernetes workload.

 ### OAuth2 / Dex